samking314/MarsMail/README.md

 What can I say?

-If ur on Mars and ur like 'i got no ways to contact any servers or something cause they froze' then download this app fam.
+If ur on Mars and ur like 'i can't contact any servers or something cause they froze' then download this app.

-Could save ur lyfe. jk jk this is just supposed to be a completely P2P mobile app on iOS built in Swift that'll store everything locally and use no centralized servers.
-This is done with Couchbase Lite(hopefully).
+Could save ur life. jk jk this is just supposed to be a completely P2P mobile app on iOS built in Swift that'll store everything locally and use no centralized servers.
+This is done with Couchbase Lite(hopefully) and maybe some of my own C if necessary.

 **Unfortunately I haven't had the necessary time to contribute to this body of work.
-My goal is to recover this project by the end of July, and if I don't this repo will be deleted.
-So, until then, no edits from this dude but please reach out if you have any ideas!**
+My goal is to finish this project before the end of July, but please send ideas and pointers if you have any**